Jiawe1Zhang/JARVIS/README.md

 > The Toolbox for Agent Engineering returning the power of customization and logic design back to developers.

-## Motivation and Goals

-**Motivation (you can skip this part but wish someone know me)**\
-A girl born in SAO.
-A voice in the helmet.
-I will code until the code breathes.\
-In every world, my sword belongs to Asuna.

-**An Evolving Arsenal of Paradigms**\
-From traditional RAG to Knowledge Graphs, from simple State Machines to cutting-edge Agentic RAG (where the agent designs its own retrieval strategy).
-Jarvis is a "Living Library" of SOTA implementations.
-We provide the fragmented "LEGO bricks" of the latest academic papers, allowing you to assemble a custom workflow that fits your specific business needs—whether it's a simple FAQ bot or a complex Multi-Agent system.

 ## Project Structure (Now)